 Surfing is a very popular pastime for islanders and if you like surfing then come prepared.
 There are many good surfing areas around the island.

 Jersey Zoo founded by Gerald Durrell is one of the most beautiful places that you can visit.
 It is much more than a zoo as it is a foundation for conservation and does good work all around the world.
 Do allow a day to spend there and look out for the times of the keepers' talks throughout the day when you can learn a great deal about the animals and the work being done.

 Jersey Zoo it's amazing inside!

-The zoo also has an excellent restaurant and shop and unlike many attractions prices are reasonable the quality very good.
-The place is kept scrupulously clean and the toilets are proof of this!
+The zoo also has an excellent restaurant and shop and unlike many attractions prices are reasonable and the quality very good.
+The place is kept scrupulously clean, and the toilets are proof of this!
 There is plenty of free parking, places for bicycles or you can take the bus.

 Cafes and Restaurants

 Nowhere in Jersey is far from the sea so if you like your seafood really fresh this is the place to eat.
 There are some really terrific restaurants catering to all budgets and you will never have to go far to find one.
 All across the island, you will find super cafes and restaurants where you can enjoy good food and hospitality.

 German Gun Placement now used a Fish Mongers